 Director of Online Learning Technologies

 I earned an MA in Learning Sciences from Northwestern’s School of Education and Social Policy in 1998.
-Following graduate school, I was hired by Andersen as a Senior Technology Consultant where I led efforts to add media and interactivity to the firm’s online employee training.
+Following graduate school, I was hired by (Arthur) Andersen as a Senior Technology Consultant where I led efforts to add media and interactivity to the firm’s online employee training.

 In 2002, I joined UNext, an early online higher education company.
 In various roles at UNext, I developed tools and processes for the course development team, advised senior management on technology issues, and collaborated with the software development team on enhancements to the company’s proprietary LMS.